 - (4) During the year ended October 31, 2007, we recorded a \$158 million write-down of certain long-lived assets following a review of the recoverability of the carrying value of certain manufacturing facilities, of which \$18 million was recorded as part of operating expenses and the remainder was recorded as part of cost of products sold. - (5) Our restructuring charges predominantly represent one-time employee termination benefits.
 During the year ended October 31, 2005, Predecessor incurred \$17 million in restructuring charges for certain restructuring actions initiated by Agilent.
 We incurred total restructuring charges of \$5 million during the year ended October 31, 2006 (\$6 million on a combined basis including the one month period ended November 30, 2005) related to our effort to rationalize our product lines.
 During the year ended October 31, 2007, we incurred restructuring charges of \$51 million, of which \$22 million was recorded as part of operating expenses and the remainder was recorded as part of cost of products sold.
-During the year ended November 1, 2009, we incurred restructuring charges of \$34 million, of which \$23 million was recorded as part of cost of products sold.
-During the year ended November 1, 2009, we incurred restructuring charges of \$34 million, of which \$23 million was recorded as part of operating expenses and the remainder was recorded as part of operating expenses and the remainder was recorded as part of operating expenses and the remainder was recorded as part of cost of products sold.
+During the year ended November 1, 2009, we incurred restructuring charges of \$34 million, of which \$2008, we incurred restructuring charges of \$12 million, of which \$6 million was recorded as part of operating expenses and the remainder was recorded as part of operating expenses and the remainder was recorded as part of operating expenses and the remainder was recorded as part of operating expenses and the remainder was recorded as part of operating expenses and the remainder was recorded as part of cost of products sold.
 During the year ended November 1, 2009, we incurred restructuring charges of \$34 million, of which \$23 million was recorded as part of operating expenses and the remainder were recorded as part of cost of products sold. - (6) The advisory agreement with our Sponsors was terminated pursuant to its terms upon completion of our initial public offering, or IPO, for a termination fee of \$54 million during the quarter ended November 1, 2009 and no further payments will be made thereunder.
 We also recorded \$4 million in selling shareholder expenses, in connection with the IPO, on behalf of the Sponsors and other selling shareholders. - (7) In November 2006, we agreed to settle a trade secret lawsuit filed by Sputtered Films Inc., a subsidiary of Tegal Corporation, against Agilent, Advanced Modular Sputtering Inc. and our company.
 We assumed responsibility for this litigation in connection with the SPG Acquisition and accrued this liability in the fourth quarter of fiscal year 2006.